Please enter the email address you used to create the account. We'll send you a link that lets you create a new password.

 | || |

 The USG Acoustical Test Facility (ATF) is a unique lab designed to test the acoustical performance of a variety of building materials and systems.
 It was constructed in 1996 and recently updated with state-of-the-art data acquisition equipment, Bruel & Kjaer Pulse Analysis System.
-The ATF is NVLAP Accredited to ISO/IEC 17025:2005 for performing a wide range of acoustical tests, including absorption, transmission loss of partitions, floor/ceiling transmission loss and impact isolation and interzone attenuation.
+The ATF is NVLAP Accredited (Laboratory Code 200132) to ISO/IEC 17025:2017 for performing a wide range of acoustical tests, including sound absorption, transmission loss of walls, and ceiling attenuation.

-The ATF is NVLAP Accredited for the following ASTM test standards:
+The ATF is NVLAP Accredited (Laboratory Code 200132) for the following ASTM test standards:

 The Analytical lab provides high-quality chemical analysis and material characterization services with scientists well versed in physical, organic and inorganic chemistry.
 The lab is equipped with instruments to perform x-ray diffraction, x-ray fluorescence, spectroscopy, particle size analysis, surface area analysis, thermal analysis, chromatography and various levels of microscopy.
 In addition, the analytical lab offers an IAS ISO 17025 Accredited Emissions Test Chamber for identification and quantitative analysis of building products and raw materials for volatile organic compounds (VOC) according to California CDPH Standard Method V1.1 (CA Section 01350).